odanoburu/FreeLing-User-Manual/modules/semgraph.md

   };
 ```

-This module will enrich the document with an object <tt>semantic_graph</tt> containing a pseudo entity-relationship model of the events described in the text.
+This module will enrich the document with an object `semantic_graph` containing a pseudo entity-relationship model of the events described in the text.

-For instance, for the text: Mary says that Peter Smith bought a car that runs fast.
-Peter loves Mary.
-FreeLing would produce the following graph:
+For instance, for the text: _Mary says that Peter Smith bought a car that runs fast.
+Peter loves Mary._ FreeLing would produce the following graph:

 ```XML
 <semantic_graph>